-Port#: Defines the RAID storage system port number of the volume that corresponds with the dev\name volume.

-For details about specifying Port#, see Specifying Port# (on page 88) below.

-- Target ID: Defines the SCSI/fibre target ID number of the physical volume on the specified port. - LU#: Defines the SCSI/fibre logical unit number (LU#) of the physical volume on the specified target ID and port.

-For Fibre Channel, if the TID and LU# displayed on the system are different from the TID in the fibre address conversion table, then use the TID and LU# indicated by the raidscan command in the CCI configuration definition file.

-- MU# for ShadowImage/Copy-on-Write Snapshot: Defines the mirror unit number (0 to 2) if using redundant mirror for the identical LU on ShadowImage.
+- Port#: Defines the RAID storage system port number of the volume that corresponds with the dev name volume. - For details about specifying Port#, see Specifying Port# (on page 89) below. - Target ID: Defines the SCSI/fibre target ID number of the physical volume on the specified port. - LU#: Defines the SCSI/fibre logical unit number (LU#) of the physical volume on the specified target ID and port. - For Fibre Channel, if the TID and LU# displayed on the system are different from the TID in the fibre address conversion table, then use the TID and LU# indicated by the raidscan command in the CCI configuration definition file. - MU# for ShadowImage/Copy-on-Write Snapshot: Defines the mirror unit number (0 to 2) if using redundant mirror for the identical LU on ShadowImage.
 If this number is omitted it is assumed to be zero (0).
 The cascaded mirroring of the S-VOL is expressed as virtual volumes using the mirror descriptors (MU#1 to 2) in the configuration definition file.
 The MU#0 of a mirror descriptor is used for connection of the S-VOL. The mirror descriptor (MU#0 to 2) can be used on ShadowImage and Copy-on-Write Snapshot.

-MU#3 to 63 can be used only on Copy-on-Write Snapshot. - Note: When you enter the MU number for a ShadowImage/Copy-on-Write Snapshot pair into the configuration definition file, enter only the number, for example, "0" or "1".
+Note: When you enter the MU number for a ShadowImage/Copy-on-Write Snapshot pair into the configuration definition file, enter only the number, for example, "0" or "1".

-SI MPL P- VOL S-V /OL Feature MU#0 to 2 MU#3 to 63 MU#0 to 2 MU#3 to 63 MU#0 MU#1 to 63 ShadowImage Valid Not valid Valid Not valid Valid Not valid Copy-on-Write Snapshot Valid Valid Valid Valid Valid Not valid
+SI MPL Р. VOL S-V /OL Feature MU#0 to 2 MU#3 to 63 MU#0 to MU#3 to 63 MU#0 MU#1 to 63 ShadowImage Valid Not valid Valid Not valid Valid Not valid Copy-on-Write Snapshot Valid Valid Valid Valid Valid Not valid

-MU# for TrueCopy/Universal Replicator/global-active device: Defines the mirror unit number (0 to 3) if using redundant mirror for the identical LU on TC/UR/GAD.
+• MU# for TrueCopy/Universal Replicator/global-active device: Defines the mirror unit number (0 to 3) if using redundant mirror for the identical LU on TC/UR/GAD.
 If this number is omitted, it is assumed to be (MU#0).
 You can specify only MU#0 for TrueCopy, and 4 MU numbers (MU#0 to 3) for Universal Replicator and global-active device.